hmokryiedu/NotDjinni/README.md

 - **companies**: Company registry (public)
 - **employer_profiles**: Employer profiles linked to companies and users
 - **vacancies**: Job postings with employment type, category, and status (enums stored as VARCHAR)
+- **applications**: Job applications linking seekers to vacancies with status tracking

 All tables use auto-incrementing `BIGSERIAL` IDs and appropriate foreign key constraints with CASCADE DELETE.

-**Vacancy Enums**: Employment types, job categories, and vacancy statuses are stored as enums in the application code and persisted as VARCHAR in the database for simplicity and type safety.
+**Application Enums**: Application statuses (APPLIED, REVIEWING, INTERVIEW, etc.) are stored as enums in the application code and persisted as VARCHAR in the database.

+**Unique Constraints**: The applications table has a unique constraint on `(vacancy_id, job_seeker_id)` to prevent duplicate applications.

+**Cascade Deletion**: Applications are automatically deleted when the associated vacancy or job seeker profile is deleted.

 ---